-Staying on Track When Others Are Not: A Study of 2 Timothy 3
+Staying on Track When Others Are Not: 2 Timothy 3

 In Paul’s last letter to his favorite assistant, he warns Timothy about the opposition that Timothy will face, and encourages him to continue what he already knows is true.

 This chapter begins with a warning: But mark this: There will be terrible times in the last days.
 Many Jews speculated about what the future held, and many predicted that society would reach its worst point just before God intervened to straighten everything out.
 As verse 5 makes clear, Paul is saying that the "last days" are already under way (see also Acts 2:16-17 and Hebrews 1:2).